vseitner/public-narratives/urban_energy_performance_monitor.md

 According to the EU Building Directive EPBD, each Member State should set up a national database for the overall energy efficiency of buildings.
 This should contain data on the energy efficiency of individual buildings and the energy efficiency of the national building stock.
 Aggregated and anonymized data on the building stock should be publicly accessible and available in a machine-readable format.
 Access to the full energy certificates should be granted free of charge to owners and users.
 Those interested in buying or renting should also have free access.
 Municipalities should also be able to use the database to draw up municipal heating plans.
 Individual stakeholders may be provided with fine-grained actionable information for planning and decision making even at the level of individual buildings or building blocks.

-## Solution Capability: EPeBLO
+## Solution Capability: UEPM

-The Energy Performance of Buildings \- Local Observer (EPeBLO) Capability is the service which responds to the geospatial aspects and local dimension of monitoring the energy efficiency of buildings.
+The *Urban Energy Performance Monitor (UEPM)* Capability is the service which responds to the geospatial aspects and local dimension of monitoring the energy efficiency of buildings.
 It supports the identification of energy-related renovation potential of buildings.
-It achieves this by delivering on-demand digital cartographic and statistical products derived from time-series of high-resolution thermal satellite imagery processed in combination with bespoke “urban index” building stock information within a user-provided Area of Interest defined at street-level.
+It achieves this by delivering on-demand digital cartographic and statistical products derived from time-series of high-resolution thermal satellite imagery processed in combination with bespoke *Energy Performance Index* building stock information within a user-provided Area of Interest defined at street-level.

-The Local Observer service can deliver thematic, geographically mapped data layers to regional and local data bases such as multi-purpose land cover and land use maps.
+The monitor service can deliver thematic, geographically mapped data layers to regional and local data bases such as multi-purpose land cover and land use maps.
 It can complement the picture of collected energy certificates, inspections records, building renovation passports, the smart capability indicator and measured or calculated energy consumption for the buildings.
 The service can also be combined with recordings of the life cycle emissions of buildings.

-The service may be tried out free of charge at pre-commercialization stage because of sponsorship provided by [ESA Network of Resources](#network-of-resources-\(nor\)).
+A free demonstration version of the UEPM service is available for selected pilot cities.
+Further pre-commercial demonstration projects may apply for sponsorship through the [ESA Network of Resources](#network-of-resources-\(nor\)).
+This enables municipalities to evaluate the service without or reduced initial investments.

-### EPeBLO Information Products
+### UEPM Information Products

-#### EPeBLO Map
+#### UEPM Map

-The EPeBLO Capability provides a thematic map product generated on-demand for a customer-selected, geographic Area of Interest (AoI) that may span a building, a block of buildings, a district, or an entire municipality.
+The UEPM Capability provides a thematic map product generated on-demand for a customer-selected, geographic Area of Interest (AoI) that may span a building, a block of buildings, a district, or an entire municipality.
 This map is intended to make the search for locations and areas much easier and, in the interests of identifying energy efficiency and renovation potentials within the building stock.

-The EPeBLO map contains the building energy efficiency index valid for the local context.
+The UEPM map contains the building energy efficiency index valid for the local context.
 It is calculated based on the downscaled Land Surface Temperature (LST) data, fine grained information about the built environment, either directly calculated from earth observation data or already [preprocessed building footprints](https://www.data.gv.at/katalog/dataset/bev_digitaleslandschaftsmodellbauwerkestichtag25012023) and local meteorological data.
 The map may also be based on integrated use of the urban index product generated from multi-temporal Sentinel-2 as part of the [GTIF Building Stock Update service](https://gtif-austria.info/narratives/building_footprints).
 The building energy efficiency index is calculated based on the effective temperature difference between remotely observed temperature and global temperature, assuming normal building usage and sufficient contrast between outdoor and indoor temperature (e.g. comparison in winter conditions).

 Copernicus Sentinel-3 LST data freely available globally is downscaled using two distinct methods, including one that leverages the correlation between LST and various land cover indices (e.g., NDVI, NDBI, NDBSI, NDMI, MNDWI, SAVI) through a Random Forest regressor.
 This method progressively refines the resolution down to 30m, producing a cloud-optimized datacube with a daily thermal time series.
 The resulting data is integrated with climatological information to derive an energy efficiency index and supports statistical analyses such as yearly or monthly means of all generated data.